-&lt;sup>10 International Standard Industrial Classification of All Economic Activities, Rev.3 (ISIC, Rev.3)
+10 TFPR can be observed from the survey, while TFPQ is unobserved.
+This section classifies TFPR by International Standard Industrial Classification of All Economic Activities, Rev.3 (ISIC, Rev.3) in two-digit classification codes.

-Figure 21 - Resource misallocation in Thai manufacturing sector during 1996 - 2011 (by 2-digit ISIC industry classifications)
+Figure 22 -Resource misallocation in Thai manufacturing sector (by 2-digit ISIC industry classifications)